 ANN KLOCKE

 Dr. Klocke is originally from the Philadelphia area.
 She received her undergraduate degree in biochemistry from Georgetown University prior to attending the University of Pennsylvania School of Veterinary Medicine.
 After graduation, she completed a rotating internship at VCA South Shore Animal Hospital located just outside of Boston.
-Dr. Klocke has a special interest in emergency soft tissue surgery and in the future she would like to find time to pursue a certification in acupuncture.
+Dr. Klocke has a special interest in emergency soft tissue surgery.

 Dr. Klocke divides her time between OSVS and BSVES.
-When not at work, she spends time with her cat, Thomas, and her Australian Cattle Dog mix, Pandora, both of whom are rescued pets.
-She loves to cook and is always trying new recipes.
-She also enjoys live music, road biking, and traveling.
+When not at work, she spends time with her rescued animals.
+She has three cats (Schrödinger, Copernicus and Matilda) and a Catahoula Leopard Dog Mix named Taika.
+She loves to cook and entertain.
+She also enjoys traveling, live music, kayaking, exploring antique stores and relaxing by the water.

 MARINA KVIKER